bpatra/jekyllsiteblogpaginated/_posts/2014-04-12-aprilischilly.markdown

 ---
 layout: postalone
-title:  "July is hot"
+title:  "April is chilly"
 date:   2014-04-12
 ---

-apris can be chilly
+april can be chilly